isaacnmm/pestpolicy-hugo2XX/content/posts/capstar-flea-tablets-for-small-dogs/index.md

 layout: post
 ---

-[Capstar](https: //pestpolicy. com/capstar-flea-tablets-for-large-dogs/) tablets are [effective remedies for controlling [fleas](https: //pestpolicy. com/capstar-flea-treatment-reviews/)](https: //pestpolicy. com/how-to-get-rid-of-fleas/) in dogs, puppies, kittens, and cats.
+[Capstar](https://pestpolicy.com/capstar-flea-tablets-for-large-dogs/) tablets are [effective remedies for controlling [fleas](https://pestpolicy.com/capstar-flea-treatment-reviews/)](https://pestpolicy.com/how-to-get-rid-of-fleas/) in dogs, puppies, kittens, and cats.
 In the Star article, I will discussCapstar flea tablets for small dogs (up to 11kg).

 Notably, capital will begin killing the fleas on your dog in around half an hour and its effectiveness will last for one day.